Private lessons offer participants a one-on-one learning experience with a music instructor on their chosen instrument.

 see the comprehensive Coronavirus Information page.
 You should also review the university guidelines for returning to campus, as the IUPCMS protocols are built upon those and those of the IUP Music Department.

-The following applies during the fall 2020 semester:
+The following applies during the spring 2021 semester:

 Each type of lesson is dependent upon instructor availability.
 If, for example, you would prefer in-person lessons on your instrument, but all the instructors for that instrument are only comfortable teaching online, you would need to switch to the online